rasbt/reasoning-from-scratch/ch02/01_main-chapter-code/README.md

-# Chapter 2: Generating text with a pre-trained LLM
+# Chapter 2: Generating Text with a Pre-Trained LLM

 &nbsp;